Wadamir/upworkTgmBot/README.md

 # Upwork Telegram Bot

-Telegram bot for your upwork feed
+Telegram bot for your upwork RSS-feed

 ## Installation